How to Read People's Minds

 83 page revised version of the 1905 edition.
 This revised and expanded edition contains numerous corrections and updates to the text and illustrations.
 We've also completely reset every word into crystal clear digital type.
 PDF format. ($6 US)

-How to Read People's Minds (Revised Edition) is now available at Lybrary.com.
+How to Read People's Minds (Revised Edition) is now available for purchase at Lybrary.com.